-Open plan office environments are more popular than ever.
-Without walls and cubicles to get in the way, creativity and collaboration are made effortless and business culture can thrive, which is why employers opt for a modern, open-plan layout when designing their offices.
+Open plan office environments are more popular than ever, although the pros and cons of open plan are still hotly debated.
+Without walls and cubicles to get in the way, creativity and collaboration are made effortless and business culture can thrive, which is why employers opt for a modern, open-plan layout during the office planning stages.

 But the increase in volume that is common in open spaces isn’t helping our productivity.
 From barks of laughter, loud chewers and out-of-tune renditions of your former favourite songs, offices can quickly become a place where focus is the forgotten concept.